-- 1. Spring preload adjustment cam
+- 1. Spring preload adjustment ring

-- 2. Decrease preload
+- 2. Increase preload

-- 3. Increase preload
+- 3. Decrease preload

 NOTE: Use the suspension adjustment tool provided with the vehicle.

 Rear Spring

 Rear spring preload has an effect on comfort, ride height and load compensation.

 Also, adjusting rear spring preload shifts more or less weight to the snowmobile front end.
 As a result, more or less weight is applied to the skis.
 This has an effect on performance in deep snow, steering effort and handling.